 These Gardens tell the story of the growth journey we all take; learning from our past to inform our future.
 It is a story of mutual dependence, of walking and growing together and of confidence in the future.

-Download a couple of poems that help illuminate the underlying philosophy of the gardens:
+The following poems help illuminate the underlying philosophy of the gardens: